 - Shuttle bus services are provided from official race hotels and to the relay exchange zones to provide mass transit opportunities

 - Water is drawn from hydrants along the course rather than having trucks deliver the water in plastic jugs.

 - Water and POWERADE cups are collected and sent to be recycled

-- Mile markers and Kilometer markers are rented to returned to reduce waste
+- Mile markers and Kilometer markers are reused for multiple years to reduce waste

 - GU packets are collected and sent to Terracycle which is a company that creates new items from used food wrappers